akveo/kittenTricks/DEV_DOCS.md

 # Run

+Before running, application dependencies should be installed and linked.

+`yarn && npx react-native link && cd ios && pod install` from the project root.

 By default, Kitten Tricks starts like a regular React Native application.
 In case you want it to run with Expo, see [Expo](#run-with-expo) section.